nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 <hr/>

 In this post we will learn
-* how to run python in WSL (Windows Subsystem for Linux)
+* Running python in WSL (Windows Subsystem for Linux)
 * Visual Studio Code (VS Code) support for WSL
 * running multiple python versions using deadsnakes ppa
 * virtual environments